-Here in America, we are about to celebrate our Thanksgiving holiday which is all about family, friends, and food.
+Here in America, we are about to celebrate our Thanksgiving holiday, which is all about family, friends, and food.
 I am cooking a small, simple meal for my parents and Mr. Mickey this year.
-It will not be the usual turkey and dressing with all the trimmings because we had that meal when we celebrated with other members of my family earlier this month.
-I rarely cook; so wish me luck!
+It will not be the usual turkey and dressing with all the trimmings because we had that meal when we celebrated with other family members earlier this month.
+I rarely cook, so wish me luck!

 A Facebook follower asked me about the art of layering so that you don’t end up looking like a barrel.
 Today I am showing you how I use thin layers to keep warm without adding bulk.
 I enjoy still being able to move after I get all bundled up.

 I like to wear close-fitting thin layers to keep the wind from whipping underneath.
 Depending upon how cold it is, I may start with a close-fitting camisole.
 Next, I will add a top such as this one by Clara Sunwoo from ShopMyFairLady.com.

 I may also add a long thin cardigan over the tunic if it is a freezing cold day.
 The next layer might be a lined trench coat.
 Over that, I can add my faux leather-trimmed ruana from Carlisle.
 The scarf I am wearing here is the color Russo from White House|Black Market.
 I love to wear scarves and ruanas because they can easily be removed if I should get too warm.
 I wore Ralph Lauren crew length socks and tucked my pant legs into them before pulling on these over the knee boots by Vince Camuto.
 The only reason I can wear these boots is that the back panel is elastic.
 The fur-trimmed leather gloves were a long-ago gift from Mr. Mickey’s daughter.
 The bag is old from Saks Off 5th.